Llanz-dev/SnakeReader/README.md

 Still working on...

-Improve the author info and account profile
+Fix the page of author in categories